-- 7.5 The Planning Practice Guidance further states: "There is no statutory limit on the degree of change permissible to conditions under Section 73, but the change must only relate to conditions and not to the operative part of the permission." - As noted above, this application effectively seeks to regularise the raising of land levels in so far as they relate to areas of land surrounding the approved dwellings and up to the western site boundary.
-The original reserved matters approval was supported by details of some site levels, including those of the floor levels for the dwellings and the drainage levels.
-It is emphasised that those levels, as approved, and as implemented on site are unaltered by this application.
-Consideration of this application, therefore should reasonably be limited to consideration of the differences between the 'as approved' scheme and this proposal only. - 7.7 In other words, the principle, quantum, dwelling design and layout (including the finished floor levels for the houses) remain as approved and are not a consideration for this proposal. - 7.8 Review of the approved reserved matter details, does indicate a lack of prescriptive detail for the levels to the western most parts of the site, but does clarify intentions for grading the land levels between the road and the house footprints.
-It is the lack of prescriptive reference to any altered levels that has determined the need for this application in seeking to regularise the increase over this part of the site when compared to the original site levels.
+- 7.5 The Planning Practice Guidance further states: "There is no statutory limit on the degree of change permissible to conditions under Section 73, but the change must only relate to conditions and not to the operative part of the permission." - 7.6 As noted above, this application effectively seeks to regularise the raising of land levels in so far as they relate to areas of land surrounding the approved 4 dwellings and up to the western site boundary.
+Although reserved matters approval N/084/00438/19 was supported by details of some site levels, including those of the floor levels for the dwellings, the road and drainage levels, this separate amended dwelling type permission did not contain that detail.
+It is considered important to emphasise that those levels, as approved, have in part been implemented on site and as a permitted element of the larger scheme effectively establishes a lawfully agreed position in terms of acceptability.
+The intention for this application is therefore, effectively to secure that agreement for these plots as well as the increased levels for the western part of the site.
+Mindful of that position, in similar vein to N/084/02204/23, consideration of this application, therefore should reasonably be focussed consideration of the differences between the larger 'as approved' scheme and the further level changes in considering planning implications. - 7.7 In other words, the principle, quantum, dwelling designs and layout (including the finished floor levels for the houses) for the larger site have relevant approvals and are not a consideration of weight for this proposal. - 7.8 It is considered therefore, that the principal focus for this application should be in assessing the altered levels for the western garden and maintenance strip areas of the site that have primarily determined the need for this application in seeking to regularise the increase over this part of the site when compared to the extant permissions collectively.